What is the answer to LinkedIn Pinpoint #691?

 The answer was Things that swing.

-Looking back, this is one of those Pinpoint boards that only feels obvious after the right action word appears.
+Looking back, this is one of those boards that only feels obvious after the right action word appears.

 Things that swing

-| Vines | "swinging on vines" | Vines fit because they hang and sway, and they are one of the most familiar things people swing from. |
+| Vines | jungle things | "swinging on vines" | Vines fit because they are one of the most familiar things people physically swing from, not just part of jungle scenery. |

-| Orangutans | "orangutans swinging through trees" | Orangutans fit because they are strongly associated with swinging through branches. |
+| Orangutans | jungle things | "orangutans swinging through trees" | Orangutans belong because they are strongly associated with swinging through branches rather than simply living in the forest. |

-| Hammocks | "a hammock swinging gently" | Hammocks belong because their whole motion is a gentle swing once they are suspended. |
+| Hammocks | outdoor things | "a hammock swinging gently" | Hammocks fit because their most familiar motion is a gentle swing once they are suspended between two supports. |

-| Old tires | "tire swing" | Old tires is the real turning clue because an old tire naturally becomes a tire swing. |
+| Old tires | junk in a yard | "tire swing" | Old tires is the turning clue because the most natural transformation is into a tire swing, which makes the action explicit. |

-| Tarzan | "Tarzan swinging on vines" | Tarzan confirms the answer because the character is iconic for swinging through the jungle. |
+| Tarzan | jungle characters | "Tarzan swinging on vines" | Tarzan confirms the answer because the character is iconic for swinging through the jungle rather than just existing in it. |

 Do not stop at the setting if the action is stronger